typedb/typedb-docs/05-running-typedb-cluster/01-install-and-run.md

 ## Obtaining Commercial License

 TypeDB Cluster is a commercial offering that provides a production-grade experience - high-availability, scalability, and security.
-A licence can be obtained from our [sales team](mailto:commercial@vaticle.com).
+A license can be obtained from our [sales team](mailto:commercial@vaticle.com).

 ## System Requirements
 TypeDB Cluster runs on macOS, Linux and Windows.
 The only requirement is Java (version 11 or higher) which can be downloaded from [OpenJDK](http://openjdk.java.net/install/) or [Oracle Java](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).